rachelgrau/episode-calendar/README.md

   - Make text wrap if too long

 TO DO: ipad version
-- Adjust size of cells depending on # of rows needed (landscape mode needs this)
 - Display shows on each date
 - If on portrait mode: show something below calendar
   - Shows for selected day?